jp-ismu/jp-ismu/README.md

 - 👋 Hi, I’m @jp-ismu
-- 👀 I’m interested in Computer Application in Earth Science Industry.
+- 👀 I’m interested in Computer Application in Mining and Metal Sector.
 - 🌱 I’m currently learning Machine Learning and Blockchain Technology.
 - 💞️ I’m looking to collaborate on Machine Learning Projects.
 - 📫 How to reach me : Email me at jpponline247@gmail.com